Gavin Henderson, 2nd Baron Faringdon: Later career and charitable work

 Henderson returned to the UK after the Spanish Civil War and continued to use his political position to campaign on behalf of Republican causes.
 Together with the help of other public figures including Peter Churchill and Sir Stafford Cripps, Henderson led a left-wing organisation known as the Friends of the Spanish People (FSP), and helped to run their newspaper, Spanish News.
-In March 1938, Henderson had given several cottages and his lodge on Buscot Park estate to 40 Spanish refugee children, and later several notable Spanish exiles including Arturo Barea Ogazon.
+In March 1938, Henderson had given several cottages and his lodge on Buscot Park estate to house 40 Spanish refugee children, and later several notable Spanish exiles including Arturo Barea Ogazon.

-Henderson's pacificist beliefs exempted him from fighting in WWII, and instead he served in both the London Fire Brigade, and Bristol, during World War II.
+Henderson's pacificist beliefs exempted him from fighting in WWII, instead he served in both the London Fire Brigade, and Bristol, during World War II.
 During his time with the London Fire Brigade, he once entered the House of Lords whilst still wearing his fireman's uniform.

 Post-war he was a prominent member of the Fabian Society, and also served on the London County Council.
 He was elected as a councillor on 16 April 1958 for the Woolwich West division but was defeated by a Conservative at the 1961 election.
 Following his defeat, he was appointed an alderman, a post he held until 1965.
 Henderson became an authority on Georgian architecture and spent the remainder of his life working to preserve historic British buildings, most notably British country homes.
 He also then served on the Greater London Council's Historic Buildings Committee.

 Gavin Henderson died in 1977 without issue, and was succeeded by his nephew Charles Michael Henderson as 3rd Baron Faringdon.